Replace your cloud storage.

 | vaultwarden | running | https://vault.tail-ryra.ts.net |

-01Containers run under your user via podman, and each service is a plain systemd unit you could have written by hand.
-Elevated permissions only when there's no alternative.
+01Every container runs under your user via podman, as a plain systemd unit you could have written by hand.

 06

-Run ryra search or view available services to see what's in the bundled
+Run ryra search or view available services to see what's in the default

 registry.
 A few of the highlights: